Captain Wesley S. Huey, USN

 - Department of Leadership, Ethics, Law, Luce Hall (Mail Stop 7-B) 112 Cooper Road Annapolis, MD 21402-5022

-After FRS training in the F-14A at NAS Oceana, Commander Huey reported to the Swordsmen of VF-32, where he completed two deployments aboard USS John F. Kennedy (CV 67), including combat operations in Desert Storm.
-Commander Huey transitioned to the FA-18 in September 1994 and completed a tour as an FRS instructor at VFA-106 in Jacksonville, Florida, where he earned an MBA at Jacksonville University.
+After FRS training in the F-14A at NAS Oceana, Captain Huey reported to the Swordsmen of VF-32, where he completed two deployments aboard USS John F. Kennedy (CV 67), including combat operations in Desert Storm.
+Captain Huey transitioned to the FA-18 in September 1994 and completed a tour as an FRS instructor at VFA-106 in Jacksonville, Florida, where he earned an MBA at Jacksonville University.

-Commander Huey was selected in June 2006 as a Permanent Military Professor.
+Captain Huey was selected in June 2006 as a Permanent Military Professor.
 He completed graduate training in Military Sociology and Social Psychology and received his Ph.D. from the University of Maryland College Park.
-Commander Huey's dissertation was titled "Innovation as Group Process: Hierarchy, Status, and the Dilemma of Participative Leadership."
-He reported in June 2010 to the faculty of the U.S. Naval Academy, where he is serving as Assistant Professor of Leadership and Director, Division of Leadership Education and Development.
+Captain Huey’s dissertation was titled “Innovation as Group Process: Hierarchy, Status, and the Dilemma of Participative Leadership.”
+He reported in June 2010 to the faculty of the U.S. Naval Academy, where he is serving as Director, Division of Leadership Education and Development.